 - seek advice from other organisations about how you can improve your situation

-2. An application for a one-off DHP lump sum payment.
+2. An application for a one-off DHP payment towards moving costs

 This is to help towards the moving costs associated with securing an alternative tenancy such as administration fees, deposits and removal costs.